BKK-WeSpace/tree-population/README.md

 ## Contributing

-1. Go to BKK-WeSpace/tree-population repository and click Fork button
+1. Fork the `BKK-WeSpace/tree-population` repository to your own account
-2. Go to your repository and clone project
+2. Clone the project from  your account to your machine
-3. Development
+3. Commit changes
+4. Push changes to your fork
-4. Open a pull request to the `main` branch
+5. Open a pull request to our repository on the `main` branch and wait for approval
-5. Wait for approval
-6. Done!

 ### For members